HIMANSHUVIPS/EatHappy/README.md

-Here's a detailed and creative README file for your "HappyEat" food menu website:
+Here's a detailed and creative README file for your "EatHappy" food menu website:

 ---

-# 🍽️ HappyEat
+# 🍽️ EatHappy

-Welcome to **HappyEat** – your go-to food menu website!
-Whether you're craving a hearty breakfast, a quick snack, or a gourmet dinner, HappyEat has got you covered with a diverse menu to satisfy your taste buds.
+Welcome to **EatHappy** – your go-to food menu website!
+Whether you're craving a hearty breakfast, a quick snack, or a gourmet dinner, EatHappy has got you covered with a diverse menu to satisfy your taste buds.

 ## 🚀 Project Overview

-**HappyEat** is a fully responsive, dynamic food menu website built using the React library.
+**EatHappy** is a fully responsive, dynamic food menu website built using the React library.
 It offers a smooth, user-friendly interface that adapts seamlessly across all devices, ensuring a delightful experience whether you're browsing on your phone, tablet, or desktop.

 ### 🌟 Features

-- **Responsive Design:** Crafted with responsiveness in mind, HappyEat looks and works great on screens of all sizes.
+- **Responsive Design:** Crafted with responsiveness in mind, EatHappy looks and works great on screens of all sizes.
 - **Dynamic Menu:** Easily navigate through our diverse menu items, dynamically rendered using React components.
 - **Interactive UI:** Smooth transitions and interactive elements provide a delightful user experience.
 - **Efficient State Management:** Leveraging React's state management to keep track of user interactions.